Amplio

 “I was introduced to a Talking Book listening club for pregnant women when I went to the health center for my first ANC visit.
 I've learned a lot about good nutrition and folic acid, and why it's important for pregnant women to sleep under a mosquito net.
 My husband picks me up on his motorbike to go to my health visits.
 While we're there, he can listen to the Talking Book message.
 It's become easier to get him to help with some of the things the nurses recommend because he has heard the advice for himself.” — Winifred Domonaangmen

-With the involvement of men in the CHPS Talking Book pilot program, families are more firmly committed to health and safety.
+With the increased involvement of men through the Talking Book pilot, families are more firmly committed to health and safety.
 Many participants have become agents of change in their communities by sharing the knowledge they have learned.